History of Lindy Hop: Early influences (1900s–1920s)

 Lindy Hop combined a number of dances popular in the United States in the 1920s and earlier, many of which developed in African American communities.
 Just as jazz music emerged as a dominant art form that could absorb and integrate other forms of music, Lindy Hop could absorb and integrate other forms of dance.
 This hybridity is characteristic of vernacular dances, in which forms and steps are adapted and developed to suit the social and cultural needs of its participants in everyday spaces.
 Therefore, Lindy Hop was not originally the creative or economic project of formal dance academies or institutions.

 Lindy Hop's genealogy can be seen in the ideological themes, social uses, and steps that it has absorbed during its development.
 For many Lindy Hop historians, the Charleston is Lindy Hop's most influential predecessor, and Lindy Hop's basic footwork and timing reflects that of the Charleston.
 The transition from Charleston to Lindy Hop was facilitated by the Breakaway, a partner dance which introduced the 'Swing out' and 'open position' of dances such as the Texas Tommy to the 'closed position' and footwork of partnered Charleston.
 As jazz music in the late 1920s changed, so did jazz dances, including the Lindy Hop.
 The swung note of swinging jazz encouraged dancers to introduce a 'delay' in their timing which influenced the execution of footwork and approaches to tempo within Charleston and Breakaway.

+This change in jazz music in the late 1920s can be slightly accredited to the Lindy Hop.
+After being introduced to the public in 1928 for the first time, the dance started to lead to changes in jazz.
+Dancers wanted to add more moves, speed, and overall athleticism to their dances that current songs couldn't allow.
+Musicians answered this request from dancers and in doing so intensified the rhythmic drive of their songs to accommodate this newly requested athleticism.
+This new system created a mutual feedback loop between dancers and musicians that helped lead the charge in the changes to jazz music, at least in the beginning.